 What can I expect when I request a DRC constructed data set? [return to top]

-Once we have received a completed Order Form and signed Terms and Conditions from you, we will send you an e-mail with links to download a compressed folder containing the selected data set and supplementary information.
-This process typically takes less than 2 business days.
+Once we have received a completed Order Form and signed Terms and Conditions from you, we will send you an auto e-mail with links to download a compressed folder containing the selected data set and supplementary information.

 Can I get a list of publications that have used the surveys hosted on the DRC? [return to top]